BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-08-03-Location-and-geo-information-in-twitter.md

 tweet_df['user loc'].hist();
 ```

 There are several problems when using location data in Twitter.
-This blogpost summarizes it quite well: https://towardsdatascience.com/twitter-location-analysis-c488c967a41f
+This [blogpost](https://towardsdatascience.com/twitter-location-analysis-c488c967a41f) summarizes it quite well.